 Until you’re age 62, your spouse can receive Medicare Part A, but will have to pay the premiums if they don’t meet the 40 quarters of work requirement.

-Most considerations for Medicare and spouses are surrounding Medicare Part A, which is the insurance portion that covers hospital visits.
+Medicare offers its Part A coverage to eligible spouses of enrollees.
+This is the insurance portion that covers hospital visits.

-The other portions are available when an individual turns age 65 and agrees to pay the insurance premium.
+The other Medicare plans are available when an individual turns age 65 and agrees to pay the insurance premium.

 If you have further questions about Medicare benefits, you can call the Social Security Administration (SSA) at 800-772-1213 or visit your local SSA office for more information.